aery32/aery32-refguide/source/modules.rst

 - RTC_SOURCE_RC (115 kHz RC oscillator within the AVR32)
 - RTC_SOURCE_OSC32 (external low-frequency xtal, not assembled in Aery32 Devboard)

-When initialized, remember to enable
+When initialized, remember to enable it too

 .. code-block:: c